DareData/lp-foundations/assignments/assignment_2/README.md

 - Is the code free of magic numbers?
 - Is the code free of duplication?
 - Are the functions stored in modules with semantic meaning?
+- Is there anything really cool your peer did? _Give them a compliment!_

 You'll probably have to tweak your own code based on your peer's feedback as well.
 Only merge it once the reviewer approves it.

+### About the code review

+The reviewer will only have access to code that's different from the `main` branch.
+This means that the reviewer will not be able to see the code from the previous lesson.
+Because this is the first contact the reviewer will have with your repository, it might be useful for the reviewer so see all your code.
+You can do this by creating a second pull request to an empty branch.
+This is how you can do it:

+1. Create an empty branch called `empty_branch`:

+    ```bash
+    git checkout --orphan empty_branch
+    git rm -rf .
+    git commit --allow-empty -m "root commit"
+    git push origin empty_branch

+    git checkout refactoring
+    git merge empty_branch --allow-unrelated-histories
+    git push origin refactoring
+    ```

+2. Create a pull request from `refactoring` to `empty_branch`.
+3. Assign a colleague to review your code.
+4. After the review, merge the pull request.
+5. Finally a pull request from `refactoring` to `main` or simply merge the `refactoring`.